ki-iw/robbenblick/README.md

   ```
   python -m robbenblick.run_fiftyone --dataset cvat --recreate
   ```
-- If `.tif` images, they will be converted and saved as "png".
+- If `.tif` images, they will be converted and saved as "png", this takes a few moment.

 ## Known Issues